kubernetes-sigs/external-dns/README.md

 # Note

 If using a txt registry and attempting to use a CNAME the `--txt-prefix` must be set to avoid conflicts.
+Changing `--txt-prefix` will result in lost ownership over previously created records.

 # Roadmap